zkat/pattycake/README.md

 The `match` expression compares `val` against a number of clauses, and executes the body to the right of the arrow for the clause that succeeds, returning its final value.

+If all clauses fail to match, a `MatchError` is thrown.
+To prevent this, use a [fallthrough variable matcher](#variable-matcher) as the last clause.

 There are x types of clauses: primitives, RegExp, Object, Array, `||`, `&&`, and variable.
 Each of these clauses, except `||` and `&&`, can include a [custom